jestersunborn/functional-programming-js-slides/README.md

-# functional-programming-js-slides
+#  Functional Programming in JavaScript.
-Slides for my talk at NodeSchool about functional programming in JavaScript
+This is my slides for NodeSchool talk about Functional Programming in JavaScript.